Skip to content

 schema: JSON schema describing the records.

-time_column: Column containing the timestamp used for interval validation.
+time_column: Column containing the timestamp used for interval

-interval_seconds: (Optional) Expected interval in seconds between consecutive
+interval_seconds: Expected interval in seconds between

-time_format: Format of the timestamp column (required, should be set from config).
+time_format: Format of the timestamp column (required).

 Returns: